GalHarmon/GalHarmon/README.md

 <h1>I'm Gal Harmon,</h1>
 <br>
+👩‍💻 Product Manager
-Graduated B.Sc. in Industrial Engineering and Management at Ben Gurion University Specialising in Artificial Intelligence and Intelligent information systems (and loving it!)
+👩‍🎓 B.Sc. in Industrial Engineering and Management at Ben Gurion University Specialising in Artificial Intelligence and Intelligent information systems (and loving it!)
 <br>
 <br>